murphy-mj/React_Assign2/pointsandviews/README.md

 . . . . .
-Screenshots of app's views with brief statements of their use (see examples below) . . . . . . .
+Screenshots of app's views with brief statements of their use please see Screen prints of App pointsandviews.docx

-![][main]

->> Shows a card for each contact in the datastore.
-Contact list can be filtered by name and gender.
-A contact can be edited or deleted a contact.
+>> Shows a card for each point of interest in the datastore. point list can be filtered by name and location.
+A point of interest can be edited or deleted, plaese see cypress tests

 ## Routing.

 . . . .
 List each route supported by the app.
 For each one state the associated view and whether it's public/private (requires authentication) . . . . .

-- /articles (public)- displays all published articles - title and author only.
-- /articles/:id (private) - detail view of a particular article.
-- etc
-- etc
+The the main /app page requires that the user goes through login, rather than diection changing url the Prvate page of the Point of interest require auth.

 ## Storybook.

 . . . . .
 Include a screenshot of the fully expanded list of stories from the tool's UI (see below).
 Group the stories appropriately (e.g. Contact page group) . . . .

-. . . .
-State any Storybook add-ons used and include a screenshot(s) to illustrate.

 ## Backend.

 . . . . .
-Briefly explain the backend/API used by the app (Stub, JSON-server, Custom Node, Open).
-For custom Node or Open API, list the endpoints it provides to your app and state the purpose of each
+Briefly explain the backend/API used by the app
+(Stub, JSON-server.
+THe app is set up to access the api and is commented out.
+The App uses the full json file save to the directory for testing purposes

 ## Authentication (if relevant).

-. . . .
 Briefly state the server-side authentication service used by your React app Only a Mock-auth is used, depending on the login button chosen.

 ## Independent learning.

-. . . . .
-State the non-standard aspects of React or other related technologies that you researched and applied in this assignment . . . . .
+I spent a lot of the summer, working on understanding React, it was mostly repeatly running the lectutres, and a couple of online tutorials,  https://docs.cypress.io, https://storybook.js.org/docs/guides/guide-react/ . . . . . . . .